 If you want to learn the PROS of a psychiatric service dog, read the post below!

-Cons of a Psychiatric Service Dog
+What are the Cons of a Psychiatric Service Dog?

 Are you ready to fight your instincts to lay in bed all day and sleep when you’re depressed?
 What about stay indoors and hide from the world when you’re overly anxious?
 And when you’re sick, are you ready to get up multiple times a day when your dog alerts or when his needs arise?